codename0og/codename-rvc-fork-3/README.md

 ㅤ
 <br/>
 **Features that are, at the time of writing, already added in:**
-- Support for 'Spin' feature extraction. <br/>` Needs proper pretrains.
+- Support for 'Spin' feature extraction.  ` Needs proper pretrains.
 They are in work. `

-- Features a different default optimizer: Ranger25 ( Ranger21 modified by me. ) <br/> ( Instead of AdamW, uses RAdam as it's core. - Doesn't need warmup. ) <br/> ` Typically better convergence / generalization on average, compared to plain AdamW without a warmup.   `
+- Ability to choose an optimizer.  ` ( Currently supporting: AdamW, RAdam, Ranger21 ) `

+- Support for custom input-samples used during training for live-preview / live evaulation of model's performance.

+- Mel spectrogram %-based similarity metric.

-- Allows you to choose Multi-scale mel loss or classic L1. ( from the ui level )<br/> ` ( Optimized. ) `
+- Choice of using either Multi-scale mel loss or classic L1.  ` ( Optimized. ) `

-- Support for following vocoders: HiFi-GAN, MRF-HiFi-gan and Refine-GAN. <br/> ` ( And their respective pretrains. ) `
+- Support for the following vocoders: HiFi-GAN, MRF-HiFi-gan and Refine-GAN.  ` ( And their respective pretrains. ) `

-- Checkpointing and and various speed / memory optimizations.
+- Checkpointing and various speed / memory optimizations compared to RVC.

 - New logging mechanism for losses: Average loss per epoch logged as the standard loss, <br/>and rolling average loss over 5 epochs to evaluate general trends and the model's performance over time.

-- Ability to choose learning rate for Generator And Discriminator ( from the ui level ).
+- Ability to quickly change the learning rate of Generator And Discriminator.

-- Ability to choose an optimizer used in training ( from the ui level ).

 - Configurable lr warmup.

-- Mel spectrogram %-based similarity metric.

 <br/>``⚠️ 1: HiFi-gan is the stock rvc/applio vocoder, hence it's what you use for og pretrains and hifigan-based customs. ``
 <br/>``⚠️ 2: MRF-HiFi-GAN and Refine-GAN require new pretrained models.
 They can't be used with original rvc's G/D pretrains. ``